 Guiding Your Students Through the Process

 If possible, check to make sure that your students have performed each step correctly before moving on with your instructions.
-As you well know, small mistakes in the beginning of a model can easily ruin the entire project.
+As you well know, small mistakes at the beginning of a model can easily ruin the entire project.
 If you do not have time to personally check each model, have several folded models demonstrating what each step should look like that you can pass around the room so the students can check their own work.

 Observe the body language of your students as you are speaking.
-If they seem hesitant or are staring at you blankly, repeat your explanation in slightly different way.
+If they seem hesitant or are staring at you blankly, repeat your explanation in a slightly different way.

 Be generous with your encouragement!
 Even if a model is not folded perfectly, praise the student's effort while stressing that origami is a skill that people learn through regular practice.